nkleinmann/README-generator-NK/README-Test.md

 1. [License](#license)

 ## Installation:
-run node index.js
+open folder in command line and run node index.js

 ## Usage:
-To learn more about Nicole
+To create a README for any project

 ## Contributing:
-Built by: Nicole
+If anyone wants to contribute, feel free!

 ## Tests:
-None, next project will use tests!
+None currently

 ## Questions:
 Email: nekleinmann@gmail.com